U.S. Life Expectancy Drops Amid 'Disturbing' Rise In Overdoses And Suicides

 More than 70,000 people died of drug overdoses last year alone, according to the CDC.
 That number marks a nearly 10 percent increase from 2016 and the highest ever in the United States for a single year.
 By comparison, only about 17,000 people died of overdoses in 1999, the earliest year for which the CDC offered data Thursday.

-Recently that rise has been partly driven by the opioid epidemic and a sharp uptick in the number of deaths involving synthetic opioids, such as fentanyl — a stunning 45 percent leap in the span of a single year, between 2016 and 2017.
+Recently, that rise has been partly driven by the opioid epidemic and a sharp uptick in the number of deaths involving synthetic opioids, such as fentanyl — a stunning 45 percent leap in the span of a single year, from 2016 to 2017.

 "It's striking to see that there are more people who died of overdose in 2017 than at the peak of the HIV epidemic or the highest rates of traffic fatalities that we've seen in this country," Kathryn McHugh of Harvard Medical School tells NPR's Richard Harris.